Can You Pay Your Nonprofit Staff? How Much Can You Pay?

 The nonprofit pay scale is typically far from excessive, especially compared to salaries in the for-profit world.
 Sometimes, though, organizations get into trouble because a staff member, usually the CEO or Executive Director, is paid an excessively high salary.
-Large salaries in the millions often occur at large institutions such as medical centers or universities.

-In the event that a nonprofit does over-pay a staff member, it may have to pay an excise tax and could lose its tax-exempt status.
+If a nonprofit does over-pay a staff member, it may have to pay an excise tax and could lose its tax-exempt status.

 The excessive salary issue is covered under the private inurement clause for charitable nonprofits.
 That clause says that no income from the nonprofit can benefit a private individual, and this includes excessive salaries.